Charles Allen Duval: Portraits

-The rich and famous wanted their portraits painted by him and some of these can be seen on the website of the National Portrait Gallery, London.
-Numerous members of the landed gentry commissioned Duval, for example: Rowland Eyles Egerton-Warburton who built the present Arley Hall in Cheshire.
+Many of the nobility commissioned portraits from Duval.
+Notably Rowland Eyles Egerton-Warburton, who built the present Arley Hall in Cheshire.
 Duval painted both Rowland's and his mother's portraits and they can be seen hanging in the elegant Drawing Room at Arley Hall.

 Pastels

 His pastel portraits of both adults and children were in great demand.
 One of his well-known pastel portraits is of the three oldest daughters of the Manchester novelist Elizabeth Cleghorn Gaskell.
 The author's husband, William Gaskell was a Unitarian Minister in the city and first chairman of the Portico Library and would have been personally acquainted with Duval.